SeedCore governs the exact moment AI-visible intent is allowed to become trusted business or physical reality.

 Intelligence can advise.
 Governance decides.

-SeedCore Execution Runtime PrincipleThis turns autonomy from an audit risk into an operationally governable control plane.
+SeedCore Execution Runtime PrincipleThis turns autonomy from an audit liability into a defensible operating boundary for custody-aware workflows.

 - Deny-by-default authorityNo consequential execution without explicit scope validation and policy pass.